 The deadline for application (including supporting documents) is October 14, 2016 for admission in August 2017.
 Early submission of applications and supporting documents is strongly encouraged.
 The application deadline is strictly enforced.

 To be eligible for admission, applicants must:

 - Be a Canadian citizen or Permanent Resident.
+Proof of the above must be uploaded through the online application in the form of a copy of one of the following: Canadian passport, Canadian Citizenship Certificate, Canadian Permanent Resident (PR) card or Canadian birth certificate.
 Preference is given to residents of British Columbia.
 A maximum of 10% of out-of-province applicants will be accepted each year.
-Proof of the above must be submitted in the form of a copy of one of the following: Canadian passport, Canadian Citizenship Certificate, Canadian Permanent Resident (PR) card or Canadian birth certificate.

 - Achieve a minimum overall Grade Point Average of 70% or 2.8 on a 4.0 grading scale for ALL college/university work (including failed courses).
 While a GPA of 70% is the minimum requirement, applicants should consult the entrance statistics to determine if their application will be competitive.

 The Grade Point Average is calculated on all university-transferable course work completed since high school.Courses taken in the application year are not included in the GPA calculation that is used when considering applicants for admission.
 The worst year will be dropped for applicants who have completed four or more years of college/university, provided it has at least 24 credits and is not the most recent year.